nymanjens/facto/README.md

   If it does, you can use the checkbox button to mark this.
   If it doesn't, you have made an error or lost money.

+## About this project

+This project was created and maintained by me (Jens) in my spare time for my family, and I made it open source in the hope that it might be useful for others.

+If you decide to use this, chances are you'll either be using it a lot, or stop using it after some time.
+If you are in the former category, please send me a message at nymanjens.nj@gmail.com (or consider [sending a donation](https://github.com/sponsors/nymanjens)) so I know others are using this.
+Definitely also let me know if you have any interest in upgrading to newer versions or using the more advanced (hidden) features like exchange rates and inflation correction.